Most homeowners want to have a perfect yard by using simple landscaping ideas of tiny little shrubs and big trees that appeal visually to passersby.

 For instance, if there are high winds in your area most of the year, you would need to invest in strong barriers.

-Similarly, if your home is situated on an uneven area, it would lead to more runoff and soil erosion which you can prevent by implementing a design which resists erosion.
+Similarly, if your home is situated on an uneven area, it would lead to more runoff and soil erosion which you can prevent by implementing a design that resists erosion.

 4. Use Solar Lighting for Simple Landscaping Ideas